ansible/creator-ee/README.md

 # Ansible DevTools Execution Environment

 This is a container (execution environment) aimed towards being used for development and testing of the Ansible content.
-We should also mention that this container should not be used in production by Ansible users.
+We should also mention that this container must not be used in production by Ansible users.

 It includes: